 Spend the night, or at least part of it, at the Oliver Lee Memorial State Park where volunteers teach travelers about the stars, planets and moon beneath beautiful dark skies.
 Check the New Mexico State Parks website at www.emnrd.state.nm.us for scheduled events.

-Back in town, head to the New Mexico Museum of Space History where you can see a mock-up of the International Space Station, learn about life in space and see a large format film in the planetarium, home to the world’s first Spitz Scidome 4k Laser full-dome planetarium projection system.
+In town, head back to the New Mexico Museum of Space History where you can see a large format film in the planetarium, home to the world’s first Spitz Scidome 4k Laser full-dome planetarium projection system.